 Book review of “My Dark Vanessa”: Nabokov’s “Lolita” re-imagined

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 My Dark Vanessa feels very much like a modern take on Vladimir Nabokov’s Lolita.
 But with a twist.
-Kate Elizabeth Russell writes this harrowing tale of manipulation, grooming, and assault from the … Continue reading
+Kate Elizabeth Russell writes this harrowing tale of manipulation, grooming, and assault from the perspective of a teen girl, Vanessa, being seduced by an older male.
+Russell has done an amazing job at telling Vanessa’s story.
+I … Continue reading

 “Pigs In Heaven”: A review of Barbara Kingsolver’s novel

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 I am a major Barbara Kingsolver fan.
-I first came to her literature in high school when my English class had to read Poisonwood Bible, which is one of my favourite books … Continue reading
+I first came to her literature in high school when my English class had to read Poisonwood Bible, which is one of my favourite books when it comes to the plot as well as the characterisation and narrative techniques.
+When I found Pigs In Heaven, which I feel … Continue reading

 “Pride & Prejudice & Passports”: a review of Corrie Garrett’s immigrant retelling of Jane Austen’s classic